 Which basically means that anyone can afford it - anyone who owns their own flat, their own apartment, their own house, can afford to come here.
 This is really a breakthrough, this is a breakthrough for aged care in Australia, because this type of facility, was, is and has been high-end.
 Now, it's providing the very best for those who deserve it, at a much more affordable price.

-markmoran at little bay - A Barbara and Mark Moran centre of excellence in aged care.
+markmoran at little bay - A Mark Moran centre of excellence in aged care.

 mark moran at little bay all rights reserved |